The Young Victoria, 2009

 Lancaster House became the Tsar’s ‘St Petersburg Winter Palace’ in Warren Beatty’s historical epic Reds.
 “Kerensky’s some Socialist, huh?” observes John Reed (Beatty) wryly to Louise Bryant (Diane Keaton) as they make their way up the opulent staircase to interview the revolutionary leader in his newly-acquired office.
 The same interior appears as itself for the Lancaster House costume ball in the Merchant-Ivory film of Henry James’ The Golden Bowl, and subsequently becomes the improbably grand home of Lady Bracknell (Judi Dench) in Oliver Parker’s 2002 adaptation of Oscar Wilde’s The Importance Of Being Earnest.

 Its favoured role, though, is as ‘Buckingham Palace’, which is how it was seen in both King Ralph and National Treasure: Book of Secrets, where Ben Gates (Nicolas Cage) searches for the ‘Resolute Desk’ in the Queen’s study.
-And, yes, it stands in for the palace again in the award-winning The King’s Speech.
+And, yes, it stands in for the palace again in the award-winning The King’s Speech and The Theory Of Everything.

 Lancaster House crops up again in The Young Victoria as the site of the Coronation Ball, where the newly-crowned Victoria enjoys her first waltz with Albert.